SamuraiDevCo/SDC_MetalDetector/README.md

 # SDC_MetalDetector

 This script allows a you to place down or use existing native metal detectors like in real life!
 If a player walks through with a blacklisted item it will set off the metal detector.
-You can set a unlimited amount of items and a unlimted amount of spawned detectors.
+You can set a unlimited amount of items and a unlimited amount of spawned detectors.
 This script also uses a smart place/remove system to conserve resources while going around the city!

 # Demo: